-Magdalena Pawlisz obtained a Master’s degree in Conducting at the Berlin University of Arts.
-She is currently pursuing a post-graduate Executive Master in Art Administration at the Zurich University and a PhD on the Mass in C by Franciszek Lessel at the Music Academy in Kraków.
+Magdalena Pawlisz obtained her Master’s degree in Conducting at the Berlin University of Arts.
+She is currently pursuing a post-graduate Executive Master in Art Administration at the Zurich University and Doctoral studies on the unknown music of Franciszek Lessel at the Music Academy in Kraków.